arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 ---

 I previously wrote [why using JSON for human-editable configuration files is a bad idea][json-no].
-Today we’re going to look at some of the problems with YAML.
+Today we’re going to look at some general problems with the YAML format.

 Insecure by default
 -------------------